 Even as you work toward becoming more assertive, use good judgment and discretion.

-If your friend is feeling sad, don’t demand to see the movie where the dog dies.
+- If your beloved is feeling sad, don't demand to see the movie where the dog dies.

 There may be times when you choose not to assert yourself because the situation isn't right, or maybe it simply isn't all that important to you this particular time.

-All relationships involve a certain amount of give and take as well as the ability to be discerning about timing and setting.
+All relationships involve a certain amount of give and take, as well as the ability to discern the best timing and setting.

 9. Practice in manageable situations.